mdelbrocco-od/typescript-samples/README.md

 `cd ts-demo`
 `yarn start`
 Note: in my case, I believe create-react-app chose yarn because I have it installed globally.
-You might be prompted to us npm instead.
+You might be prompted to use npm instead.

 This is all you have to do!
 Check out localhost:3000 to see your new app running with React and TypeScript!